Advertiser Disclosure

 Airspace disruptions can change by the hour, but panic rarely helps.
 Monitor your booking, register with STEP, and let the airline make the first move if cancellations happen.

-Once airspace reopens, if your flight operates as scheduled, it’s likely safe to travel, though expect delays and heightened security.
-If it doesn’t, you’ll usually have more options, and fewer fees, by letting the airline cancel you first.
+Once airspace reopens, it’s likely safe to travel if your flight operates as scheduled.
+Still, expect delays and heightened security.
+If it doesn’t, you’ll usually have more options and fewer fees by letting the airline cancel you first.

 For now, flexibility and patience are your best travel companions.